Skip to main content

 Those that are connected to the sewer system are levied charges within all three (3) categories.
 Properties with septic systems in an Erie County Sewer District are not levied flat/water usage or footage charges.
 Those with septic systems in the Erie County Sewer Districts will see assessed valuation charges on their County tax bills to account for the benefits related to removal of health hazards in the area, the improvements the sewer district provides to the environment, and having extensive infrastructure already in place to serve once the sewer system has been extended.
 An added benefit for septic system owners within an Erie County Sewer District is the ability to dispose of their septic wastes at a County facility and receive a partial refund of the sewer charges paid.

-To take advantage of the partial refund for septage disposal, a resident should:
+To take advantage of the rebate for septage disposal, a resident should:

 • Verify on your County tax bill that you pay Erie County Sewer District charges.